 Another indicator of safe craft paint is the “ASTM D-4236” code.
 Paint that displays this code has been approved by the American Society for Testing and Materials.

 A young artist should not be limited in their expression by the safety of (or lack thereof) their tools.
+Elsewise, you may find them being creative in their selection of art surfaces.
+(See photo!)
+If you do end up with a new, modern art debut on your wall, check out our blog on Difficult Colors to Paint Over.
 Ensure your child is safe at their easel by choosing craft paint that fits his/her needs.

 Happy crafting from your friends at Five Star Painting!